LITUATUI/pushevs.com/content/posts/max/2023-02-06-phevs-sales-still-strong-in-sweden.md

 ---
-title: "PHEVs sales still strong in Sweden"
+title: "January 2023 - PHEVs sales still strong in Sweden"
 slug: "phevs-sales-still-strong-in-sweden"
 authors: "maximilianholland"
 date: "2023-02-06"
 categories:
+  - "EV sales"
+tags:
+  - "Sweden"
+images:
-  - "general"
+  - "/ev-sales-images/Sweden-flag.avif"
 ---

 Sweden’s plugin electric vehicle share in January was 52.4%, flat from 52.9% year on year.
 The temporary pause in growth comes after a pull-forward in December.
 Overall auto volume in January was 35,476 units, some 27% down from January 2022.
 The best selling full electric was the Volvo XC40.